NBISweden/course_chipseq/labs/extra.md

 ### Alignment processing <a name="AlignmentProcessing"></a>
-Now we will do some data cleaning to try to improve the libraries quality.
+Now we will do some data cleaning to try to improve the librarires quality.
 First, duplicated reads are marked and removed using MarkDuplicates tool from [Picard](http://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates).
 Marking as "duplicates" is based on their alignment location, not sequence.

 ```bash
 module load samtools/1.1